microsoft/maro/docs/source/scenarios/citi_bike.md

 #### DecisionEvent

-Once the environment need the agent's response to promote the simulation, it will throw an `DecisionEvent`.
+Once the environment need the agent's response to reposition bikes, it will throw an `DecisionEvent`.
 In the scenario of Citi Bike, the information of each `DecisionEvent` is listed as below:

-- **station_idx**: (int) The id of the station/agent that needs to respond to the environment;
+- **station_idx**: (int) The id of the station/agent that needs to respond to the environment.
-- **tick**: (int) The corresponding tick;
+- **tick**: (int) The corresponding tick.
-- **frame_index**: (int) The corresponding frame index, that is the index of the corresponding snapshot in the environment snapshot list;
+- **frame_index**: (int) The corresponding frame index, that is the index of the corresponding snapshot in the environment snapshot list.
 - **type**: (DecisionType) The decision type of this decision event.
 In Citi Bike scenario, there are 2 types:
-  - `Supply` indicates there is too many bikes in the corresponding station, so it is better to reposition some of them to other stations;
+  - `Supply` indicates there is too many bikes in the corresponding station, so it is better to reposition some of them to other stations.
-  - `Demand` indicates there is no enough bikes in the corresponding station, so it is better to reposition bikes from other stations
+  - `Demand` indicates there is no enough bikes in the corresponding station, so it is better to reposition bikes from other stations.
-- **action_scope**: (Dict) A dictionary that maintains the information for calculating the valid action scope:
+- **action_scope**: (dict) A dictionary that maintains the information for calculating the valid action scope:
-  - The key of these item indicate the station/agent ids;
+  - The key of these item indicate the station/agent ids.
   - The meaning of the value differs for different decision type:
-    - If the decision type is `Supply`, the value of the station itself means its bike inventory at that moment, while the value of other target stations means the number of their empty docks;
+    - If the decision type is `Supply`, the value of the station itself means its bike inventory at that moment, while the value of other target stations means the number of their empty docks.
     - If the decision type is `Demand`, the value of the station itself means the number of its empty docks, while the value of other target stations means their bike inventory.